What is a Suspended Sentence?

 First, a judge can either suspend a sentence before the sentence is imposed, or before it is executed.
-Suspending a sentence prior to the imposition means that a judge refrains from handing down a sentence at all.
-Suspending a sentence prior to the execution means that a judge has decided on a sentence, but has refrained from actually carrying it out.
+Before the imposition means that a judge refrains from handing down a sentence at all.
+However, if a sentence is suspended prior to the execution, it means that a judge has decided on a sentence, but has refrained from actually carrying it out.

-If the suspended sentence is conditional, the judge can hold off from either imposing or executing the punishment for as long as the defendant fulfills the condition of the suspension.
+If the sentence is conditional, the judge can hold off from either imposing or executing the punishment for as long as the defendant fulfills the condition of the suspension.
 Common conditions may include not committing other crimes or enrolling in a substance abuse program.
 If a defendant violates the terms of a conditional suspension, the judge can then either impose or execute a sentence.

-Sentences Suspended Prior to the Imposition
+Prior to the Imposition

+When a judge suspends the imposition of a sentence, they have essentially declined to hand down a sentence, but reserved the right to do it later.
 Most criminal courts have the inherent power to suspend a sentence prior to its imposition as long as the suspension is for a specific amount of time and that period of time is reasonable.
 Not all jurisdictions recognize the inherent power of a court to suspend a sentence, however.
-In these jurisdictions, there must be a law specifically authorizing suspended sentences before a judge can suspend a sentence.
+In these jurisdictions, there must be a law specifically authorizing suspended sentences before a judge can do it.

 Finally, a court that has suspended the imposition of a sentence can revoke the suspension and impose any sentence that was available to it at the time of conviction.
 This is usually the case in conditional suspended sentences where the defendant has violated a condition of the suspension.
 A judge can review the issue and decide whether or not to revoke the suspension and, if revoked, what sentence to impose.

-Sentences Suspended Prior to the Execution
+Prior to the Execution

-Mandatory sentencing provisions also restrict the ability of judges to suspend the execution of a sentence just as they restrict a judges power to suspend the imposition of a sentence.
+Some jurisdictions also require judges to suspend sentences immediately after they are handed down.
+For instance, mandatory sentencing provisions also restrict the ability of judges to suspend the execution of a sentence just as they restrict a judges power to suspend the imposition of a sentence.